JegathiswaranThirumalai/wc-framework-agnostic/README.md

 ## Container - React Application
   - Go the "container" folder and run `npm install` to install the depedencies
-  - Run `npm link cases-sdk` to map the SDK package locally
+  - Run `npm link wz-sdk` to map the SDK package locally
   - To start the project, run `npm start`

 ## Documents - Angular Application
   - Go the "documents" folder and run `npm install` to install the depedencies
-  - Run `npm link cases-sdk` to map the SDK package locally
+  - Run `npm link wz-sdk` to map the SDK package locally
   - To start the project, run `ng serve`

 ## Vannila App - Plain JS Application
   - Go the "vannila-app" folder and run `npm install` to install the depedencies
-  - Run `npm link cases-sdk` to map the SDK package locally
+  - Run `npm link wz-sdk` to map the SDK package locally
   - To start the project, run `npm run dev`